pmontp19/gedcom-flask-creator/README.md

 Usage
 -----

-### Adding People
+1.  **Add a Person**:

-1. In the main form, enter the details for each person (first name, last name, and birth date in the format DD/MM/YYYY).
+    *   Enter the first name, last name, birth date, and select or type the birthplace.
-2. Click "Add Person".

-### Defining Relationships

-1. Once you have added people, you can select two people to define a parent-child relationship.
-2. Select a parent and a child from the dropdown menus and click "Add Relationship".

-### Setting a Source

-1. In the "Set Source" section, enter the source of the information (e.g., "Civil Registry of Barcelona").
-2. Click "Set Source".
-This information will be added to each entry in the GEDCOM.

-### Exporting the GEDCOM File

-1. After you have added all people and relationships, you can download the GEDCOM file.
+    *   The birth date uses an HTML5 date picker, and the birthplace can be either selected from a list or entered as free text.
+    *   The birthplace input will dynamically add new places to the predefined list.
+2.  **Add Relationships**:

+    *   After adding people, you can define relationships (Husband-Wife or Parent-Child) between them.
+    *   Select from the people you’ve already added.
+3.  **Remove People or Relationships**:

+    *   Each person or relationship added has a "Remove" button next to it.
+    *   Simply click "Remove" to delete the person or relationship from the list.
+4.  **Set or Clear Source**:

+    *   You can add a data source to track the origin of the data.
+    *   A "Clear Source" button is available to remove the current source.
+5.  **Download GEDCOM**:

-2. Click on "Download GEDCOM File" to obtain the `output.ged` file.
+    *   Click "Download GEDCOM File" to export the current data in GEDCOM format.

 GEDCOM File Structure
 ---------------------